seespinoza/TCR_GUI_Suite/README.md

 ## SOFTWARE INSTALLATION

 ### Mac Users

-1) Open the Terminal app and download the GitHub repository by using the following command: `git clone https://github.com/seespinoza/TCR_GUI_Suite.git`
+ 1) Download the GitHub repository by pressing the green button in the upper right-hand corner that says `Clone or download`.

-2) Enter the folder by using this command `cd TCR_GUI_Suite.git`.
+    Choose `Download ZIP`.

+ 2) Once you have opened the folder, double click on OSX_run.command to run the Tool Suite.

-3) Run the software by typing `./run.sh`.
-This command may take a while to finish running the first time since all software dependencies, such as Docker, will need to be downloaded.
-The Tool Suite should boot up much faster the second time it is launched.
+*The software may take some time to finish running the first time since some additional software dependencies need to be installed
+ Docker, xQuartz, etc)*
 ## Ubuntu Users
  1) Download the GitHub repository: `git clone https://github.com/seespinoza/TCR_GUI_Suite.git`
- 2) Run `./run.sh`.
+ 2) Run `./Linux_run.sh`.

 # Docker Page